-- ☐ The effect settings on your software application may cause dropped frames.
-See the help file included with your software application for more information. - There may be more software applications running than your computer can handle.
-Exit the applications that you are not currently using. - This problem may occur while your computer is running on the power saving plan, which reduces the CPU performance.
-See Selecting a Power Plan (page 102) to check the current power plan.
+- The effect settings on your software application may cause dropped frames.
+See the help file included with your software application for more information. - ☐ There may be more software applications running than your computer can handle.
+Exit the applications that you are not currently using. - ☐ The power management function of your computer may be active.
+Check the CPU performance.